 What is my hope in sharing this?
 The hardest part of our talk with Joan was hearing about the current party culture.
 Here is my new perspective: there are some parties where teens are drinking to numb themselves…where sexual misconduct occurs…where drugs get added into the mix.
-Considering that reality, I urge each of us to consider calling the MB Police (310-802-5100) if drugs or alcohol are fueling an unsafe, out-of-control situation for teens in our home or anywhere in our town.
+Considering that reality, I urge each of us to consider not allowing drugs and alcohol to be served to minors in our homes.
+If drugs or alcohol are fueling an unsafe, out-of-control situation for teens in our home or anywhere in our town, call your local police station.
+If that happens to be the MBPD,.
 I truly believe that sitting in front of Joan’s desk is not the worst thing that could happen to any of us.

 Joan stein Jenkins has been City Prosecutor for the city of Manhattan Beach since 1998.
 Previously, she was City Prosecutor for the city of Torrance and a deputy city prosecutor for the city of Los Angeles as a trial attorney.
 A graduate of Indiana University and Duke University Law School she has trained as a master mediator and as a trainer of trainers.
 Joan started and wrote the curriculum for the first peer resolution program in Manhattan Beach schools.
 She also started Manhattan Beach's unique juvenile diversion program which helps rehabilitate young offenders--it is the first program in the region that prioritizes rehabilitating young people in a restorative justice model.
 Joan has taught mediation in the US and India.